PROTECT PATIENTS. STOP 340B CUTS!

 Drug Manufacturers are Refusing to Provide Required 340B Discounts

-Two major drug manufacturers – Eli Lilly and AstraZeneca – have unilaterally stopped providing required 340B discounts when drugs are dispensed at community pharmacies.
-Sanofi is demanding access to patients’ insurance claims and has stopped offering 340B pricing through community pharmacy arrangements for hospitals that do not comply with the demand.
-Merck and Novartis are threatening similar actions against hospitals that do not hand over patient claims data.
+Five major drug manufacturers – Eli Lilly, AstraZeneca, Sanofi, Novo Nordisk, and United Therapeutics – have unilaterally stopped providing required 340B discounts when drugs are dispensed at community pharmacies.
+Novartis has stopped providing 340B pricing to hospitals on drugs dispensed at community pharmacies that are more than 40 miles away from the hospitals’ parent sites.
+Merck is threatening similar actions against hospitals that do not hand over patient claims data.

 These actions are in violation of the 340B statute, which states that manufacturers “must provide” 340B pricing on any eligible drug to any eligible covered entity regardless of how the hospital intends to dispense the drug.